dipaksarkar/docs/docs/gympify/database.md

 - For **VPS environments**, ensure MySQL is configured to allow connections from external hosts, if necessary.
 - For **cPanel hosting**, verify that your hosting plan supports MySQL database creation and API access.
-- After updating the `.env` file, clear the Laravel config cache to apply the changes:
+- After updating the `.env` file, clear the Gympify config cache to apply the changes:

   ```bash
   php artisan config:clear